Alfa Romeo Alfetta: History

-The Alfetta saloon was launched in 1972, with a 1.8-litre four-cylinder as a three-box, four-door, five-passenger notchback saloon ("Berlina" in Italian) designed in-house by Centro Stile Alfa Romeo.
-The front end was characterised by twin, equal-sized headlamps visually connected to a central narrow Alfa Romeo shield by three chrome bars, while the tail lights featured three square elements.
-At the 1975 Brussels Motor Show Alfa Romeo introduced the 1594 cc, 108 PS (DIN) Alfetta 1.6 base model, distinguished by its single, larger round front headlights.
+The Alfetta saloon was launched in 1972, with a 1.8-litre four-cylinder engine as a three-box, four-door, five-passenger notchback design ("Berlina" in Italian) penned in-house by Centro Stile Alfa Romeo.
+The front end was characterised by twin, equal-sized headlamps visually connected to a central narrow Alfa Romeo shield by three chrome bars, while the taillights featured three square elements.
+At the 1975 Brussels Motor Show Alfa Romeo introduced the 1594 cc, 108 PS (DIN) Alfetta 1.6 base model, distinguished by its single, larger round front headlamps.
 Meanwhile, the 1.8-litre Alfetta was rebadged Alfetta 1.8 and a few months later mildly restyled, further set apart from the 1.6 by a new grille with a wider central shield and horizontal chrome bars.
 Engines in both models were Alfa Romeo Twin Cams, with two overhead camshafts, 8-valves and two double-barrel carburettors.
-Two years later the 1.6 was upgraded to the exterior and interior features of the 1.8.
+Two years later the 1.6 was upgraded to the exterior and interior features of the 1.8 model.

 In 1977 a 2.0-litre model was added.
 Launched at the March Geneva Motor Show, the Alfetta 2000 replaced the outgoing Alfa Romeo 2000.
-This range-topping Alfetta was 10.5 cm longer than the others, owing to a redesigned front end with square headlights and to larger bumpers with polyurethane inserts; the rectangular tail light clusters and C-pillar vents were revised, as were the dash, steering wheel and upholstery.
+This range-topping Alfetta was 10.5 cm longer than other models, owing to a redesigned front end with rectangular headlights and larger bumpers with polyurethane inserts; the rectangular tail light clusters and C-pillar vents were revised, as were the dash, steering wheel and upholstery.
 Just a year later, in July 1978, the two-litre model was updated becoming the Alfetta 2000 L. Engine output rose from 122 PS to 130 PS; with revised upholstery and simulated wood dash.
-The Alfetta 2000 was marketed as the Alfa Romeo Sport Sedan in the United States, where "Alfetta" had less recognition than Europe.
+The Alfetta 2000 was marketed as the Alfa Romeo Sport Sedan in the United States, where "Alfetta" name had less recognition than Europe.
 The 2000 received fuel injection in 1979.

 A turbodiesel version was introduced in late 1979, the Alfetta Turbo D, whose engine was supplied by VM Motori.
 Apart from a boot lid badge, the Turbo D was equipped and finished like the top-of-the-line 2000 L both outside and inside.
 Therefore, it received a tachometer, but no standard power steering, despite an additional 100 kg carried by the front axle.